Table of Contents

 Currency is a modern issue; some websites update their articles to adapt to the modern world.
 Data does not become obsolete, but you need to check its relevance to the current times.
 For updated content, look for the date of publication and the date when it was recently changed and updated.

 Here’s an example from Purdue Online Writing Lab (OWL):

 The American Psychological Association (APA) is used as a citation style in academic and scholarly articles for social sciences.
 Since it started in 1929, the APA style has changed over the years and it is in its 6th edition.

 With that said, updated resources oftentimes tag relevant statistical data with proper citations and referencing.
-Aside from that, these resources mention other resource and link back to them, regularly updating any link references should they find that those links are obsolete.
+Aside from that, these resources mention other resources and link back to them, regularly updating any link references should they find that those links are obsolete.

 In writing, accuracy refers to a writer’s correctness in using the language system.
 This means that the writer’s use of grammar and vocabulary should be correct and as good as it could be.

 Minimal errors are virtually present in all kinds of publications, but poor spelling and grammar can easily reflect how careless an author is, and this may result in distrust.
 Again, web resources are prone to technical errors since not all web publications go under the scrutinizing eye of a copy editor.

 Online resources can be verified easily through a quick search on the Internet.
 Other resources provide a reference list that can help in double-checking facts cited in the article.